 YES.
 A face covering or mask can significantly reduce your risk of contracting or spreading COVID-19.
 A face covering can include anything that covers your nose and mouth, including dust masks, scarves and bandanas.

-We are still learning how the coronavirus is spread, but there is evidence to suggest that it is airborne.
-It looks like the virus can spread to people who are in close contact (within about 6 feet) with an infected person when that person coughs or sneezes.
+COVID-19 is airborne, and is more likely to spread among people who are in close contact (within about 6 feet) with an infected person when that person coughs or sneezes.
 It may also be more easily transmitted in indoor spaces with low air circulation.

 Scientists disagree on how long COVID-19 lives on surfaces, but it can live on surfaces that people frequently touch.
 The virus can then be spread if someone touches their eyes, nose or mouth with unwashed hands.